Jihlava District: Geography

 The landscape is very rugged, with an average altitude of around 540 m.
 The climate of the district is harsh and cold for most of the year.
 The territory extends into five geomorphological mesoregions: Křižanov Highlands (most of the territory), Upper Sázava Hills (north), Křemešník Highlands (northwest), Javořice Highlands (southwest) and Jevišovice Uplands (small parts in the southeast).
-The highest point of the district and of the whole Vysočina Region is the mountain Javořice in Mrákotín with an elevation of 837 m, the lowest point is the river basin of the Jihlava River in Brtnice at 422 m.
+The highest point of the district and of the whole Vysočina Region is the mountain Javořice in Mrákotín with an elevation of 837 m, the lowest point is the river bed of the Jihlava River in Brtnice at 422 m.

+From the total district area of 1199.3 km2, agricultural land occupies 700.5 km2, forests occupy 375.3 km2, and water area occupies 21.3 km2.
+Forests cover 31.3% of the district's area.

 The most important river is the Jihlava, which flows across the district from west to east.
 Southern part of the district is drained by the Moravian Thaya.
 The largest bodies of water are the reservoirs Nová Říše and Hubenov, there are also many ponds.

 There are no protected landscape areas, only small-scale protected areas.